EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Clarifications:*
 - Currently the vocabulary is taken from ODIM
 - GeoTiff can use the ODIM vocabulary
-- This may change with FM301 (vocab service)
+- This may change with WMO FM301, then the vocab service developed in WP2 FEMDI can be utilized in mapping the terminology.

 *Acceptance criteria:*
+- NA

 *Consequences and decisions*
+- Currently ODIM vocabulary is going to be used.

-### F14 - near real-time access to Open Radar Data via a publish-subscribe message pattern
+### F13 - near real-time access to ORD via a publish-subscribe message pattern

-"As a data consumer of Open Radar Data, I want near real-time access to observations via a publish-subscribe message pattern.
+"As a data consumer of ORD, I want near real-time access to observations via a publish-subscribe message pattern.
 So, I can minimise the development of new applications and reduce the need to rely on domain specific delivery methods."

 *Priority:*
 - primary

 *Clarifications:*
-- Use the MQTT solution as used in E-SOH.
-- This only applicable for the short-time archive
+- This only applicable for the short-time archive.

 *Acceptance criteria:*

 *Consequences and decisions:*
+- Use the MQTT solution as used in WP3 E-SOH.

-### F15 - Open Radar Data to scale to user demands for data
+### F14 - ORD suuply to scale to user demands for data

-"As a system manager, I want Open Radar Data to scale to user demands for data, especially those users requesting data via the Open Radar Data API and pub/sub message pattern.
+"As a ORD system operator, I want ORD to scale to user demands for data, especially those users requesting data via the ORD API and pub/sub message pattern.
 So, I can deliver the service expected by data consumers."

 *Priority:*
 - primary

 *Clarifications:*
-- monitoring of the system performance
+- This requires monitoring of the system performance
-- The question should be split between input and output
+- Both input and output data should be considered separately.
-- expectation is that the number of users will not increase - API/database should no be the problem
+- Expectation is that the number of users will not increase rapidly - API/database should no be the problem
-- has this requirement have a financial constrain e.g. in S3 or FEMDI transfer cost (Check the costs in EWC)
+- This requirement may have a financial constrain e.g. in S3 or FEMDI transfer cost

 *Acceptance criteria:*
+- Demonstration and reporting of the monitoring

 *Consequences and decisions:*
+- Set up monitoring
+- Build the API that it can be scalable
+- Service level (TBD) should be set accordingly.

-### F16 - query based on datasets, location, time, and parameters
+### F15 - query based on datasets, location, time, and parameters

-"As a data consumer using API access, for single site data I want to query the radar sites based on location, radar name, area, time, quantity, and possible elevation angles and for the OPERA composites to quary on time and composite products and for national composites to query on producer, area, time, and quantity.
+"As a data consumer using API access, for volume radar data I want to query the radar sites based on location, radar name, bounding box, time, quantity, and possible elevation angles and for the OPERA composites to quary on time and composite products and for national composites to query on producer, area, time, and quantity.
 So I can access exactly the data I require and minimised the amount of data retrieved and local post processing."

 *Priority:*
  - primary

 *Clarifications:*
-- one should be able to filter with the quantities stated above.
+- In one volume radar file there can be all the elevation angles included as well as quantities.
-- also filter by country name.
+- Filtering by country name.
-- follow EDR standards for location and time
+- Follow EDR standards for location and time
-- OPERA database should be automatically updated in this Open Radar Data database, with priority taken from metadata.
+- OPERA database should be automatically updated in this ORD database, with priority taken from metadata.
 In the case of conflict found and automatic email should be sent to OPERA database provider (DHMZ).
--

 *Acceptance criteria:*
+- once implemented, the performance should be demonstrated and documented.

 *Consequences and decisions:*
 - At this stage we expect to use EDR as the standard for the API so we should use the EDR standards for location and time.
 To start with, we will focus on simple radius and 2D polygon queries, and not worry about trajectories, etc.  There is still the open question about parameters but for location and time hopefully we can state EDR.
+- the other query items are ingested into the metadata database from the files.

-### F17 - pub-sub message pattern to be compliant with the requirements of WIS 2.0
+### F16 - pub-sub message pattern to be compliant with the requirements of WIS 2.0

 "As a EUMETNET Member, I want the method of delivery via a pub-sub message pattern to be compliant with the requirements of WIS 2.0.
 So, I can efficiently meet my obligations as a WMO Member."